Efficient Approximation of Gromov-Wasserstein Distance Using Importance Sparsification: Additional numerical results

-Figures~\ref{fig:simu-fgw} and \ref{fig:simu-ugw-full} respectively display the approximation performance w.r.t.
-FGW and UGW distances, on \textbf{Moon} and \textbf{Graph} datasets.
-The results of \textbf{Gaussian} and \textbf{Spiral} datasets are similar to those of \textbf{Moon}, and thus have been omitted here.
 In Fig.~\ref{fig:simu-fgw}, we add another baseline, i.e., the naive transport plan $\T =\a\b^\top$.
 Other competitors are adapted to approximate the FGW distance for comparison.
-The source and target attributes are generated from multidimensional Gaussian distributions $N(0\times\bm{1}_5, 10\times\mathbf{I}_5)$ and $N(5\times\bm{1}_5, 10\times\mathbf{I}_5)$, respectively, and the feature relation matrix $\mathbf{M}$ is defined by their pairwise Euclidean distances in $\RR^5$.
+The source and target attributes are generated from multidimensional Gaussian distributions $N(0\times\bm{1}_5, 10\times\mathbf{I}_5)$ and $N(5\times\bm{1}_5, 10\times\mathbf{I}_5)$, respectively, and the feature distance matrix $\mathbf{M}$ is defined by their pairwise Euclidean distances in $\RR^5$.
 The trade-off parameter $\alpha$ in~\eqref{eq:fgw2} is set to be 0.6.
 Results in Fig.~\ref{fig:simu-fgw} show that \textsc{Spar-FGW} yields the most accurate estimation with the best scalability in most cases.

-For unbalanced problems, we set the total mass of $\a,\b$ to be units and the marginal relaxation parameter to be $\lambda=1$.
-From Fig.~\ref{fig:simu-ugw-full}, we observe that \textsc{Spar-UGW} consistently achieves the best accuracy for the former dataset and a relatively small estimation error for the latter one, requiring the least amount of time for the $\ell_2$ loss.
-Although the computational cost of \textsc{Spar-UGW} becomes more considerable for the indecomposable $\ell_1$ loss, it still computes much faster than the classical EUGW and PGA-UGW methods.